Overview

 - Elements p1 ~ py is a linear combination of the selected node property values.

-- x + y equals to the dimension of the final embeddings, where y is referred to as the property dimension.
+- The total embedding dimension is x + y, where y is referred to as the property dimension.

-- The number of selected node features doesn't have to be the same as the property dimension.
+- The number of selected node features does not need to be the same as the property dimension.

 Node Similarity Matrix Construction

-FastRP keeps two key features when constructing node similarity matrix:
+FastRP keeps two key features when constructing the node similarity matrix:

 - Preserve high-order proximity in the graph

-The fact is that in matrix A, entry Aij stands for the probability of node i reaching to node j with 1-step random walk.
-Furthermore, if raises A to k-th power to get matrix Ak, then Akij denotes the probability of reaching node j from node i in k steps of random walk.
-Hence, matrix Ak preserves high-order proximity of the graph.
+In the transition matrix A, the entry Aij represents the probability of reaching node j from node i in a 1-step random walk.
+Furthermore, raising A to the k-th power yields the matrix Ak, where each entry Akij denotes the probability of reaching node j from node i in exactly k steps of random walk.
+Therefore, the matrix Ak preserves high-order proximity between nodes in the graph.

-To address this, FastRP further performs normalization on matrix Ak by multiplying it with a diagonal normalization matrix L, where Lij = (dj/2m)β, and β is the normalization strength.
-The normalization strength controls the impact of node degree on the embeddings: when β is negative, the importance of high-degree neighbors is weakened, and the opposite when β is positive.
+To address this, FastRP applies an additional normalization step to the matrix Ak by multiplying it with a diagonal normalization matrix L, where each diagonal entry is defined as Lij = (dj/2m)β, and β is the normalization strength.
+The parameter β controls the influence of node degree on the embeddings: when β is negative, the importance of high-degree neighbors is weakened; when β is positive, their importance is amplified.

 Algorithm Process